Dominik7131/Conceptual-Modeling-LLM-Assistant/docs/frontend-user.md

 <br/>

-- for example, when this part of the conceptual model is selected (the light blue color denotes the selected classes, attributes and associations):
+- for example, when this part of the conceptual model is selected (the light blue color denotes the selected classes, attributes, and associations):

     <img src="images/frontend/selection-aircraft.png" alt="drawing" width="1000"/>